sratgh/CarND-Capstone/README.md

 # Unit is Hz
 TRAFFIC_LIGHT_DETECTION_UPDATE_FREQUENCY = 2
 ```
-* These paramters defene thresholds for decelaeration and triggering the classification of traffic light signals.
+* The following two paramters define thresholds for beginning of deceleration and triggering the classification of traffic light signals.
 When the vehicle is too far away from the traffic light (distance is larger than threshold), the camera image is received, but not processed.
 When the vehicle is close to a traffic light (distance is smaller than threshold), camera images are processed and traffic ligth signals are classified.
 ```python
 # These calibration parameters allow to tune the threshold in meters for paying
 # attention to the state of traffic light.
 Below that threshold, camea images